 What to say (and what not to say)

-“I’m here for you whenever you need me.”
+- “I’m here whenever you feel like talking.”

 FAQs about supporting someone through grief and loss